IBM/GetStartedJava/README.md

 $ mvn install liberty:run-server
 ```

-When you see the message _The server defaultServer is ready to run a smarter planet_, you can view your application at http://localhost:9080/UsingLibertytoBuildJavaApplications".
+When you see the message _The server defaultServer is ready to run a smarter planet_, you can view your application at http://localhost:9080/GetStartedJava".

 To stop your application, press Ctrl-C in the command-line window where you started the application.

 ## 3. Prepare the application for deployment to IBM Cloud
 To deploy to IBM Cloud, it can be helpful to set up a manifest.yml file.
 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
-We've provided a sample manifest.yml file in the UsingLiberyToBuildJavaApplications directory.
+We've provided a sample manifest.yml file in the GetStartedJava directory.

 ```
   applications: